E11

 Steps to check:

-- Observe harvest cycle: If possible, watch the ice maker during harvest.
+- Observe the harvest cycle: If possible, watch the ice maker during harvest.
 If the ice is frozen but the ejector fingers do not move, suspect the harvest motor or gears.

 - Check for obstructions: Remove the ice bin and inspect the ejector area.
 Clear any large ice chunks or bridges that may be jamming the mechanism.